For many of us, broadband has changed the way we watch television forever - and definitely in a good way.

 Do I need a particular broadband provider?

-BT and TalkTalk have offers for cheap YouView boxes because they are project partners, however there is nothing stopping you from using it with any other ISP such as Virgin Media, O2 or Sky.
-All it needs is an internet connection and the box doesn’t care where that comes from.
+BT and TalkTalk have offers for cheap YouView boxes because they are project partners; however there is nothing stopping you from using it with any other ISP such as Virgin Media or Sky.
+For the online features all it needs is an internet connection; the box doesn’t care where that comes from.

 The only thing to watch out for is that you don’t go over your download limit.